ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This specification also describes the notion of a "profile" that can narrow the definition of an EAT, ensure interoperability and fill in details for specific usage scenarios.
 This specification also adds some considerations for registration of future EAT-related claims.

-The identification of a protocol element as an EAT, whether CBOR or JSON format, follows the general conventions used by CWT, JWT and UCCS.
+The identification of a protocol element as an EAT, whether CBOR or JSON encoded, follows the general conventions used by CWT, JWT and UCCS.
 Largely this depends on the protocol carrying the EAT.
 In some cases it may be by content type (e.g., MIME type).
 In other cases it may be through use of CBOR tags.
 There is no fixed mechanism across all use cases.

-This specification adds two more top-level formats:
+This specification adds two more top-level messages:

 * Unprotected JWT Claims Set (UJCS), {{UJCS}}
 * Detached EAT Bundle (DEB), {{DEB}}

-A DEB is a Detached EAT Bundle that is defined in {{DEB}}.
-It is a simple structure to hold a collection of detached claims-sets and the EAT that separately provides integrity and authenticity protection for them.
+A DEB is simple structure to hold a collection of detached claims-sets and the EAT that separately provides integrity and authenticity protection for them.
-It can be either CBOR or JSON format.
+It can be either CBOR or JSON encoded.

 ## CDDL, CBOR and JSON

-An EAT can either be CBOR format of JSON format.
+An EAT can encoded in either CBOR or JSON.
-The definition of each claim is such that it can be encoded either in CBOR or JSON.
+The definition of each claim is such that it can be encoded either.
 Each token is either entirely CBOR or JSON, with only an exception for nested tokens.

 To implement composite attestation as described in the RATS architecture document, one token has to be nested inside another.
 It is also possible to construct composite Attestation Results (see below) which may be expressed as one token nested inside another.
-So as to not force each end-end attestation system to be all JSON or all CBOR, nesting of JSON-format tokens in CBOR-format tokens and vice versa is accommodated by this specification.
+So as to not force each end-end attestation system to be all JSON or all CBOR, nesting of JSON-encoded tokens in CBOR-encoded tokens and vice versa is accommodated by this specification.
 This is the only place that CBOR and JSON can be mixed.

 This specification formally uses CDDL, {{RFC8610}}, to